teamaccessonline/library/solutions/solution6/guide/guide.rst

 |image001|

 1. A user is prompted to select their certificate.
-  - The certificates that a user can select that results in a successful validation are controlled via CA bundles in the Client-side SSL Profile.
+  - The validation of the user certificates is controlled via CA bundles selected in the Client-side SSL Profile.
-2. If the user presents a certificate issued by a trusted CA, the certificate is validated by OCSP
+2. The certificate is validated by OCSP if the user presents a certificate issued by a trusted CA
-3. The Subject lternative Name Othername field is extracted from the certificate
+3. The Othername field is extracted from the certificate
 4. A LDAP query is performed to collect the sAMAccountName of the user
-5. The domain variable and username variable are set
+5. The domain and username variables are set
 6. The user is granted access via the Allow Terminal
 7. If the LDAP Query is unsuccessful, the user proceeds down the failback branch to the Deny Terminal
 8. If the OCSP check is unsuccessful, the user proceeds down the failback branch to the Deny Terminal